 Your son, the high school football jock, takes a helmet-to-helmet hit.
 The players climb off the pile, and you realize that the one who lies limp and immobile on the field is your son.
 The world stops as you see him carried off the field.

 Your mother, 85, who still insists on doing things for herself, falls on loose floor tiles.
 You see closed eyes and a trickle of blood, and you realize she has hit her head.
 You frantically call 911, wondering what this will mean for the weeks and months ahead.

-“I see head injuries every day in the emergency department, and the age range varies from small infants to 90-year-old people who trip and fall,” said Christopher Gelabert, M.D., assistant professor in the Department of Emergency Medicine and physician with UT Medicine San Antonio.
+“I see head injuries every day in the emergency department, and the age range varies from small infants to 90-year-old people who trip and fall,” said Christopher Gelabert, M.D., assistant professor in the Department of Emergency Medicine and physician with UT Health San Antonio.
 “The most common is probably a slip and fall from a standing height.”

 A concussion is a type of brain injury that temporarily stops the brain’s functions.
 It is commonly described as “getting your bell rung” and “seeing stars.”
 These casual terms may make the condition sound minor, but concussions are serious.
 Symptoms can range from a nagging headache to seizures, bleeding in and around the brain, and death.